ShiningVenus/CozyCritters/README.md

 ## 💝 Why This App "Gets It"

-Built by understanding, not assumptions.
+Built by understanding not assumptions.

 ---